claudioscalzo/website/infrastructure/README.md

 # 🏗 Infrastructure

-The website infrastructure is managed by [Terraform](https://github.com/hashicorp/terraform), by using the official [AWS Provider](https://github.com/hashicorp/terraform-provider-aws).
+The website infrastructure is managed with [Terraform](https://github.com/hashicorp/terraform), by using the official [AWS Provider](https://github.com/hashicorp/terraform-provider-aws).

 ## 📁 Layout